FrancescAlted/caterva/docs/sphinx/getting_started/overview.rst

 ================

-Caterva is a container for multidimensional data that is specially designed to read, in an incredibly efficient way, slices of it.
+Caterva is a container for multidimensional data that is specially designed to read, in an incredibly efficient way, datasets slices.
 To achieve this, a new chunking-based data layout has been created.

 .. image:: overview.png
    :width: 90%
    :align: center

-Like other libraries like zarr, HDF5 or TileDB, Caterva stores the data into multidimensional chunks (yellow cubes).
+Like other libraries like Zarr, HDF5 or TileDB, Caterva stores the data into multidimensional chunks (yellow cubes).
 These chunks can then be read individually, improving performance when reading slices of the dataset.
 But also, Caterva introduces a new level of chunking.
 Within each chunk, the data is